 When out taking selfies I’m always looking for something different, creating a different selfie from anything I’ve created before and that can be quite challenging when you’ve already taken almost 3500 of them.
 But that’s all part of the fun, looking at all the variables and how you can pull them together to create another selfie.
 It really gets the brain working, wondering where to place the camera, what lens to use, where the light sources are, what the background is, how you will position yourself and so on.

 When I first started taking selfies I would usually hand-hold the camera and look for all manner of reflective surfaces, mirrors inside shops, glass windows, polished metal, even puddles.
 My usual camera would be my Panasonic Lumix G7 fitted with a 40 – 150mm zoom (actually 80 – 300mm in 35mm film terms) which is great for framing.
-Recently I’ve also been using a Ricoh Theta V 360 dgree camera which records everything around the camera, all 360 degrees and offers an amazing variety of potential images.
+I’ve also been using a Ricoh Theta V 360 degree camera which records everything around the camera, all 360 degrees and offers an amazing variety of potential images.
 And along those same lines, I’ve also purchased a GoPro Hero 10 and GoPro Max cameras, both offering interesting opportunities for selfies.